Cretan Muslims: Cretan Muslim popular culture in Turkey

 An overall pattern of investing in expertise and success remains remarkable among Cretan Muslims, as attested by the notable names below.
 However, with sex roles and social change starting out from different grounds for Cretan Muslims, the adaptation to the "fatherland" did not always take place without pain, including that of being subjected to slurs as in other cases involving immigration of people.
 According to Peter Loizos, they were often relegated to the poorest land:

 They were briefly feted on arrival, as 'Turks' 'returning' to the Turkish heartland... like the Asia Minor Christians seeking to settle on land in northern Greece, the Muslim refugees found that local people, sometimes government officials, had already occupied the best land and housing.

 The same author depicts a picture where they did not share the "Ottoman perceptions of certain crafts and trades as being of low status", so more entrepreneurial opportunities were open to them.
-Like others who did not speak Turkish, they suffered during the "Citizens Speak Turkish!" campaign which started in 1928.
+Like others who did not speak Turkish, they suffered during the "Citizen, speak Turkish!" campaign which started in 1928.
 "Arabs, Circassians, Cretan Muslims, and Kurds in the country were being targeted for not speaking Turkish.
 In Mersin, for instance, 'Kurds, Cretans, Arabs and Syrians' were being fined for speaking languages other than Turkish.".
 In the summary translation of a book on Bodrum made by Loizos, it is stated that, even as late as 1967, the Cretans and the 'local Turks' did not mix in some towns; they continued to speak Greek and mostly married other Cretans.